 Searching academic databases is a bit different to searching Google.
 If you type a full sentence or question into Google you will get a whole load of results.
 This is because Google tries to guess what you are looking for.
 Academic databases, on the other hand, are designed to be specific and need you to tell them exactly what to look for.
-Unlike Google, they return only high quality results from trusted sources, that match your search terms.
-Use these search tips in the library catalog and academic databases to save time and find more relevant sources to use in your assignments and research.
-And remember, if you need help, ask a Librarian.
+Unlike Google, they return only high quality results from trusted sources.
+Use these search tips when searching Multisearch, the Library Catalogue or the library's online resources.
+They will save you time and help you find the most relevant sources to use in your assignments and research.
+And remember, if you need help, ask us!!.

 Use keywords, not sentences when searching library databases.